brooth/jeta/README.md

 @ObjectCollector also can be used to provide the instances of the collected objects.
 See [jeta-samples][jeta-samples] to find details.

 ### @Implementation
-In case of a library or module, there might be case when an implementation is unknown at compile-time and being defined only in the end-product:
+In a library or module, there might be a case when an implementation is unknown at compile-time but being defined only in the end-product:
 ```java
 abstract class FooBuilder {
     public abstract Foo build();